agaveplatform/deployer/docs/source/Getting Started/sandbox.rst

 Now that you have Agave Platform successfully running in your environment, try it out by running the `run_postman.plbk` playbook.

-Running Postman Validate Suite
+Validating your Installation
 ==============================

 To verify your installation, a collection of Postman tests are included with the Deployer.
 In order to run the tests, you will need a server with a publicly accessible ip address to which Agave can connect for job and data tests.
 For basic sandbox installations, you can run the `storage_server.plbk` playbook to start up a Docker container on your auth host that will act as a temporary SSH server for testing.

-..

-    Do NOT do this on production hosts.
+.. warning:: Do NOT do this on production hosts.
 Use a separate host specifically provisioned for testing to run against.
 The Deployer can easily provision hosts on EC2 and OpenStack for this purpose with the `os_create_host.plbk` Playbook.

 To kick off the tests by running the `run_postman.plbk`.